apache/incubator-livy-website/site/community.md

 Once you find an issue that you would like to work on, if no-one is working on it, assign it to yourself (only if you intend to work on it shortly though).
 Except for the very smallest items, it’s a very good idea to discuss your intended approach either on the issue's JIRA or on the dev mailing list.
-You are more likely to have your patch reviewed and committed if you’ve already got buy-in from the livy community before you start.
+You are more likely to have your patch reviewed and committed if you’ve already got buy-in from the Livy community before you start.

 #### Submitting a Fix